dopry/electron-maker-velopack/README.md

 The path to an icon file for the installer, to pass to the `--icon` argument of `vpk`.

+This defaults to the icon specific in the packager configuration, if any.

 ### noInstaller

 If true, do not build the executable installer. (`--noInst` argument to `vpk`.)